 1824 S. Thompson St.

 Flagstaff, AZ 86001

 Fort Tuthill County Park

-Visitors are welcome to play in the snow, snowshoe and cross-country ski.
-It is a great place to build a snowman and there is a small downhill sledding area.
+With ample snow accumulation, visitors are welcome to play in the snow, snowshoe and cross-country ski.
 The Flagstaff Snow Park located at Fort Tuthill is dedicated to providing exceptional snow play opportunities with activities from groomed tubing runs to a designated kiddie hill or build a snowman, or relax and watch the action, it's entirely up to you!
 Roast a New Year’s Day marshmallow at one of the many outdoor fireplaces and create memories to last a lifetime.
 The park is open from dawn to dusk.

 Directions: Located two miles south of Flagstaff, on the west side of Interstate 17/Highway 89.
 Take exit 337 – the park is on the opposite side of the Interstate from Flagstaff Pulliam Airport.

 Enjoy ice skating at Jay L. Lively Activity Center.
 For a small fee, lessons, public skating, figure skating and hockey are offered.
 Rental skates are also available.
 Just up the hill Buffalo Park offers a vast network of trails, including access to the Flagstaff Urban Trails System (FUTS), National Forest trails and the Arizona Trail.